liu-yunhan/csdidjack/README.md

 # csdidjack
 Cluster jackknife (CV3) inference for Callaway–Sant’Anna DID estimator  <br>
-This is a post-estimation program for csdid by Fernando Rios-Avila
+This is a post-estimation program for csdid (Fernando Rios-Avila)

 ## Installation
 install (or update) using the following command